thudfactor/elfinjohn/content/blog/1904/13-casio/index.md

 He says as near as he can remember, he bought it in 1979 while we were living in Nebraska, which explains why I can't really remember a time when we didn't have it.
 I don't recall us buying it, but I seem to remember it being produced at some point and me falling in love with it.
 It came with a little book full of songs, and you could play them by pushing the numbered keyboard keys.

-So by third grade I was pretty adept at playing the theme from _M*A*S*H_.
+So by third grade I was pretty adept at playing the theme song from _MASH_.
 I also knew the song was called "Suicide is Painless" had knew all the lyrics, which are genuinely cheerful:

 > The sword of time will pierce our skin
 > It doesn't hurt when it begins